gem5/website/_pages/contributing.md

 that the task has been completed.

 Stable releases of gem5 are published three times per year.
-Therefore, a change successfully submitted to the `develop` branch will be merged into the `master` branch within three to four months after submission.
+Therefore, a change successfully submitted to the `develop` branch will be merged into the `stable` branch within three to four months after submission.